College of Western Idaho: Athletics

-CWI does not currently offer athletics and does not have an official mascot but is considering adopting one (and has had an unofficial mascot of a Unicorn).
+CWI has a soccer club for students.

 CWI Foundation

 As the only charitable, nonprofit organization dedicated to supporting CWI, the CWI Foundation plays a vital role in helping the college meet its diverse missions.
 The foundation works in partnership with the community to help students access education by awarding scholarships, providing start-up funds for new educational programs, and funding the long-term capital plans to support growth and provide vital educational opportunities for the community.